Junior and senior counsel

 When barristers are first "called to the Bar", they act as junior counsel.
 A junior counsel may have the letters BL after his/her name, which stand for "Barrister at Law".
 Junior counsel tend to do most of the paperwork in cases (drafting legal documents) and they represent clients mainly in the lower courts (the District Court and the Circuit Court).

-Senior counsel are very experienced advocates who represent clients in the High Court and the Supreme Court.
+Senior counsel are very experienced advocates who represent clients in the High Court, the Court of Appeal and the Supreme Court.
 Usually, if a senior counsel is involved in a case, there will also be a junior counsel to assist.